 See Related: Best Day Trips from Nuremberg

-German Museum of Technology
+10. German Museum of Technology

 Address: Trebbiner Str.
 9, 10963

-The German Museum of Technology has two windmills, one German and the other Dutch.
+It also has two windmills, one German and the other Dutch.
 The museum also includes a brewery and a water wheel-powered forge.

 See Related: Best Zip Lines in Germany

 Address: Clayallee 135, 14195

-Collections in this museum are typically political history exhibits, military commitments, and the roles of the Western Allies in Germany (particularly Berlin) between 1945 to 1994, including their role in ensuring Berlin’s liberty over the period of the Cold War Era.
+Collections here typically portray political history exhibits, military commitments, and the roles of the Western Allies (particularly Berlin) between 1945 to 1994, including their role in ensuring Berlin’s liberty over the Cold War Era.
 Here you can even see documents of the European Advisory Commission’s early period of partition plans.

 See Related: Things to Do in Stuttgart

 Address: Am Köllnischen Park 5, 10179

-The inspiration for the museum was born out of the need to preserve the things that had been lost in the city of Berlin.
-The Märkisches Museum happens to be Berlin’s first museum to be totally free of Prussian ownership.
-It was a product of donations from foundations and individuals, originally budgeted at 2,000 Goldmark’s.
+The inspiration for the Märkisches came from the need to preserve items that had been lost in Berlin.
+It was a product of donations from foundations and individuals, originally budgeted at 2,000 Goldmarks.

 See Related: The Black Forest